 The key concepts underlying this application—SmartClient JS and XML Coding, Visual Components, DataSources, and Layouts—are covered in chapters 4 through 8 of this guide.
 You may want to briefly familiarize yourself with the code of this example now, so you can refer back to the code to ground each concept as it is introduced.

-SmartClient Developer Console
+Developer Console

 The SmartClient Developer Console is a suite of development tools implemented in SmartClient itself.
 The Console runs in its own browser window, parallel to your running application, so it is always available in every browser, and in every deployment environment.
 Features of the Developer Console include: